omgwenxx/microbiome/README.md

 ```
 python main.py postprocess mothur_output
 ```

+After running this step, final files will be saved to `\final_data` per default.

 ### Idability
 The paper ["Identifying personal microbiomes using metagenomic codes"](https://www.pnas.org/doi/10.1073/pnas.1423854112) by Franzosa et al. shows that using hitting sets based on